-We offer services to work to accommodate Aggies.
+We offer services to work to accommodate Aggies with disabilities.
 Examples of housing accommodations requests that can be made include, but may not be limited to:

 - Wheelchair Accessible Room: The room is on the ground floor and the furniture is moveable.
 Also, the door to the room may have an automatic door opener.
 This room may also have a roll-in shower.

 - Wheelchair Accessible Toilet/Sink: A sink that a wheelchair can fit under; usually no higher than 34” in height with minimum cabinet space underneath for knee clearance.

 - Remote Control Access: A door used for human passage that is equipped with a power-operated mechanism and controls, that helps to open the door automatically or relieves the opening resistance of a door upon receiving a signal.